edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 Let's go over some of the advantages EdgeDB gives us even in a schema as simple as this one.

-First are the three scalar types have been extended to give us some type safety when it comes to latitude, longitude, and temperature.
+First are the three scalar types extend ``float64`` to give us some type safety when it comes to latitude, longitude, and temperature.
 Latitude can't exceed 90 degrees on Earth, and longitude can't exceed 180.
 Open-Meteo does its own checks for latitude and longitude when querying the conditions for a